 Are you struggling to connect with current and potential customers?

-With Geofencing, you can send highly targeted messages to potential customers on their mobile devices based on their specific location using a virtual fenced boundary or geographic area, and even specific households or neighborhoods.
+With Geofencing Marketing, you can send highly targeted messages to potential customers on their mobile devices based on their specific location using a virtual fenced boundary or geographic area, and even specific households or neighborhoods.
 By simply adding geofencing to your marketing strategy, you can narrowly target prospects to boost your sales.
 For an in-depth introduction to geofencing, read our previous geofencing blog “What is Geofencing?”.

 If you’re already familiar with geofencing, here are four ways to optimize your geofencing strategy to improve sales: